Search

 2. Tennis Shoe Trail

 Then, do a short sprint (intense walk) for 30 seconds or up to two minutes.
 Recover for one-to-two minutes and then repeat five or six times.
 Cool down for five or ten minutes.
-Intense walking is good for balancing the hormone Insulin-like-growth-hormone if it’s too high.
+Intense walking is good for balancing the insulin-like growth hormone if it’s too high.
 Start with shorter power walking sprints like this, and gradually, you can increase the duration of your hard work.

 Energy systems you’ll work: aerobic and glycolysis